KnowWhereGraph/kwg-deployment/nginx/README.md

 ## Logging

 The NGINX logs are found in the container's /var/logs/nginx, which is mounted locally at `./nginx/logs`.
 For more verbose logging, refer to the NGINX Docker image documentation and modify the deployment script to include any additional flags.

+## Metrics

+Metrics are exported to prometheus through the nginx/nginx-prometheus-exporter container, which is defined in the `metrics/` folder.